cortical-iv/image_tester/readme.md

 ### What is this?
 Attempt to get image to show using code from Chapter 12 of Principles and practice Chapter 12.
 If you get the error "cannot open simple_image.jpg" it probably means your image is not in the same directory as the executable  (I got this when my IDE was building a new folder for the executable and I did not put the image in this directory).
 So....just be careful of your pathnames and file locations for images.

-Now it is building fine with cmake, but not make or from the command line (see below).
+Now it is working fine with cmake, but not make or from the command line (see below).

 ### Building it
 You can build it a few of ways: currently the first two ways are yielding an error, but `cmake` is working.
 The first two ways don't